Natasha-Warder/MCA-2024/README.md

 ### Task 2 Modifying MEI Metadata

-Click here to access the updated [MEI File](https://mei-friend.mdw.ac.at/)
+Click here to access the updated [MEI File](https://mei-friend.mdw.ac.at/) using MEI Friend.

 #### The following Metadata was updated